 The following examples, although not comprehensive, illustrate situations that may lead to an indirect or direct conflict of interest:

-A key NCE program objective is to advance Canadian economic and social development.
-Accordingly, every effort must be made to have the results of Network-funded research exploited in Canada, for the benefit of Canadians.
-Benefit to Canada is defined as incremental Canadian economic activity and improved quality of life in Canada.
+A key NCE program objective is to advance Canadian economic, health and social development.
+Accordingly, every effort must be made to have the results of Network-funded research exploited in Canada, for the benefit of Canada and the Canadian population.
+Benefit to Canada in this context, is defined as incremental Canadian economic activity and improved quality of life in Canada.
 Maximum benefits would be derived from the creation of high-quality jobs in Canada and this should be an important goal of any commercialization activity.

 The owners of intellectual property resulting from research funded by NCE-Networks, or the agent acting on the owners’ behalf, will consult with relevant stakeholders (Network administrators, universities, and researchers) on issues of commercialization.
 When selecting a receptor company for the exclusive licence of the commercial rights of intellectual property resulting from Network-funded research, the agent/owners of intellectual property resulting from Network-funded research will use reasonable and thorough efforts to maximize benefits to Canada in a national and international context.
 Due diligence in efforts to maximize benefits to Canada depends in part on the nature of the research results that are being exploited, and on the window of opportunity.
 The agent/owners of intellectual property resulting from NCE-funded research should take into consideration the following non-comprehensive list of possible benefits to Canada factors in exercising that due diligence: